sampsyo/cs6120/content/blog/2020-10-04-alive/index.md

 ### Alive2

-Following this work, Alive's authors have improved on Alive in multiple ways including [floating-point support](alive-fp), a precondition [inference](alive-infer) tool for optimizations and the formalization of Alive, called [AliveInLean](alive-lean), in the [Lean](lean) theorem prover (this work assumes that "proof obligations are correctly discharged by an SMT solver").
-Most recently, the authors of Alive have switched Alive to [maintenance mode](alive-git) and introduced a newer version of Alive, called [Alive2](alive2-git).
-A nice introduction to Alive2 can be found in a series of blog posts ([1](alive2-blog1), [2](alive2-blog2), [3](alive2-blog3)).
+Following this work, Alive's authors have improved on Alive in multiple ways including [floating-point support][alive-fp], a precondition [inference][alive-infer] tool for optimizations and the formalization of Alive, called [AliveInLean][alive-lean], in the [Lean][lean] theorem prover (this work assumes that "proof obligations are correctly discharged by an SMT solver").
+Most recently, the authors of Alive have switched Alive to [maintenance mode][alive-git] and introduced a newer version of Alive, called [Alive2][alive2-git].
+A nice introduction to Alive2 can be found in a series of blog posts ([1][alive2-blog1], [2][alive2-blog2], [3][alive2-blog3]).
 Alive2 supports regular LLVM code in addition to the DSL of Alive along with bidirectional refinement (the `=>` of Alive can be replaced with `<=>`).
-So far, Alive2 has found 58 total [bugs](alive2-bugs) in LLVM & [Z3](z3).
+So far, Alive2 has found 58 total [bugs][alive2-bugs] in LLVM & [Z3][z3].

 ### Contributions to LLVM (Detour)

-Some of the authors of this paper (everyone except Santosh Nagarakatte) have pushed for the [removal of `undef`](remove-undef-llvm) from LLVM and introduce a new construct they call `freeze`. `freeze` is a compiler construct that stops the propagation of `poison` and instead forces the instruction to return an arbitrary value (similar to `undef`.) `freeze` was [added](freeze-twitter) to [LLVM](freeze-llvm) but `undef` was not removed.
+Some of the authors of this paper (everyone except Santosh Nagarakatte) have pushed for the [removal of `undef`][remove-undef-llvm] from LLVM and introduced a new construct they call `freeze`. `freeze` is a compiler construct that stops the propagation of `poison` and instead forces the instruction to return an arbitrary value (similar to `undef`.) `freeze` was [added][freeze-twitter] to [LLVM][freeze-llvm] but `undef` was not removed.

-The most interesting aspect for this work is Regher's blog post on why [undefined behavior is not always unsafe programming](undef!=unsafe).
-Recall that in LLVM the [undef](undef-val) is used to indicate that "the program is well-defined no matter what value is used" which gives an optimizer the freedom to optimize the program.
+The most interesting aspect for this work is Regher's blog post on why [undefined behavior is not always unsafe programming][undef!=unsafe].
+Recall that in LLVM the [undef][undef-val] is used to indicate that "the program is well-defined no matter what value is used" which gives an optimizer the freedom to optimize the program.
 Regher argues that exposing undefined behavior at the programmer visible abstractions level allows for more efficient programs and simpler compilers at the cost of program correctness.
 On the other hand, `undef` in LLVM "is an internal design choice" that need not be visible for the programmer to allow for better optimizations.
 If error-checking can be done at the higher-level and we can conclude that a program does not need such checks, then `undef` can be inserted into code at the LLVM level which then means these error checks can be factored out and more optimizations can be applied.

 In general, computer science education considers undefined behavior a harmful concept.
 However, we also contend with the fact that undefined behavior might be required for aggressive optimizations and speculative execution.
-Alive seems to take a third route as articulated in Regher's blog post and documented in the LLVM documentation: undefined behavior is ok as long as it "refines' ' the original (source) program in some way.
+Alive seems to take a third route as articulated in Regher's blog post and documented in the LLVM documentation: undefined behavior is ok as long as it "refines" the original (source) program in some way.
 Here are two quotes from the aforementioned article.

 > Undefined behavior is the result of a design decision: the refusal to systematically trap program errors at one particular level of a system.
 The responsibility for avoiding these errors is delegated to a higher level of abstraction.
 >